chasemccoy/www/posts/2023-10-30-conjurings/index.md

 ---

-I recently discovered that a new animated series on HBO Max, Scavenger's Reign, is based upon an animated short called which appeared online 4 years ago by Joe Bennett and Charles Huettner.
+I recently discovered that a new animated series on HBO Max, Scavenger's Reign, is based upon [an animated short](https://www.youtube.com/watch?v=1TRzemJbUsw) which appeared online 4 years ago by Joe Bennett and Charles Huettner.

 The short caught my attention when it originally released for being a beautiful and wholly original bit of science fiction.
 Sometimes the internet, like the world, is full of serendipity, and you might rediscover something familiar just like you might stumble into an old friend at a crowded place.